TechForPalestine/palestine-datasets/scripts/data/common/killed-in-gaza/README.md

 # killed-in-gaza

+See [METHODOLOGY.md](./METHODOLOGY.md) for why these steps are what they are, how Arabic-only releases are handled, and the traps worth knowing before you start.

 ## New steps

-So long as we have the xlsx from IBC available we'll follow these simplified steps:
+So long as we have the xlsx from IBC available we'll follow these simplified steps.
+If the release has **no English transliterations** (as in 2026-07-05), this runbook does not apply — see METHODOLOGY.md.

 - download latest IBC release via the MoH with existing english name translations
   - example: https://www.iraqbodycount.org/pal/moh_2025-07-31.xlsx